How do I make my CSS scalable and maintainable? It’s a concern for every front-end developer. ITCSS has an answer.

 - Objects – class-based selectors which define undecorated design patterns, for example media object known from OOCSS

 - Components – specific UI components.
-This is where majority of our work takes place and our UI components are often composed of Objects and Components
+This is where the majority of our work takes place and our UI components are often composed of Objects and Components

 - Utilities – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class